Resin artists trust us as their number 1 resin resource. Now you can too.

 This is a heat gun we recommend from Amazon

-Pouring and Spreading the Mixture
+Pouring and Spreading the Resin Mixture

 Once you've achieved a well-mixed epoxy resin and hardener mixture, it's time to pour and spread it into your mold or surface.